 Kent Strawberry: Kent is a vigorous mid-season variety which produces high yields of bright red fruit.
-These large, delicious red berries are as juicy as they come.
 The perfect variety for eating fresh, freezing and for jams.
-Kent has been a long time favourite of both home and commercial growers.
+Produces fruit in the second year.

-Boyne Raspberry: This ultra hardy raspberry is very reliable.
-Boyne produces dark red, medium sized berries.
+Boyne Raspberry: This ultra hardy raspberry produces dark red, medium sized berries.
 Perfect for homemade jams and preserves and even better eaten straight off the plant.
 Produces fruit in second year.
 No. 1 sized plants.
 Hardy to Zone 2.

-Northland Blueberry: Branches will not break under heavy snow load.
-Good quality with a wild berry flavour.
+Northland Blueberry: Good quality with a wild berry flavour.
 High-bush blueberries with high yields in short season areas.
 Bushes will grow about 3-4 feet tall.
-Requires pollination so it is necessary to purchase two different varieties.
+Requires pollination so it is necessary to grow two different varieties.
 Hardy to zone 4.
 Requires acidic soil.
 We ship 2 year old plants in 2.5" pots.
 Begins producing fruit in third year.

 As they are live plants we will hold fruit and berry orders until the appropriate planting time for your area (usually around mid April-early May).
 Requests for large orders should be made by mid-March.

 Keep moist and cool.
 Fruits and berries are shipped in dormant form so they can be transplanted out once the soil can be worked in the spring.
 Light frosts will not damage the plants as they are in the resting stage.
 If you are unable to plant immediately, the plants can be stored for a short period of time.
 This should be a dark, cool (but not freezing) location such as an unheated garage, fridge or a cold cellar.
 They should also be kept moist, but not wet, until they are planted.